mathieueven1/site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a PhD student since September 2021 under the supervision of Laurent Massoulié, working on subjects such as Decentralized Optimization, Federated Learning and High Dimensional Statistics.
+I am a PhD student since September 2021 under the supervision of Laurent Massoulié, working on the theory and algorithms of Machine Learning.
+I am particularly interested in optimization (in all its form: distributed, decentralized, stochastic,...), topics related to Federated Learning, gossip algorithms and high-dimensional statistics.